 Detmerode Church and Parish Centre

 In Alvar Aalto’s words, he didn’t like the idea of a museum devoted to one man — Instead it should be vital, where the arts and architecture are displayed from many angles.
-He was commissioned to prepare drawings for Jyväskylä Art Museum, which were finished in autumn 1971.
+The Aalto office was commissioned to prepare drawings for Jyväskylä Art Museum, which were finished in autumn 1971.
 The building was completed in 1973.

 The Alvar Aalto Museum is sited on a slope leading down towards Lake Jyväsjärvi.
 Above a high, white-painted concrete plinth, the elevations of the museum are clad in light-coloured ceramic tiles made by the famous Finnish porcelain manufacturer Arabia.